Tuesday, 22 July 2025

 3. Psychoanlytic sublimation, like every other technical term in psychoanalysis, is a multifaceted concept.
 In Freud's earliest practice, his middle and upper-class patients exchanged neurotic, sexualised preoccupations for activities with a practical social role.
 Of course intellectual achievements, particularly literature and art, involved sublimation in Freud's theories, but for individuals eager for the cure before 1914 social sublimation remained the most privileged avenue to escape neurosis available to both men and women.

 4. Lacan offered one of the most important revisions of Freud's concept.
 Already a qualified doctor and psychiatrist, he began a training analysis lasting from1932 until 1938.
 These were precisely the years when psychoanalysts became increasingly worried about the effectiveness of interpretation and sublimation.
-His own theoretical proposal involved crafting an ethics for psychoanalysis whilst simultaneously offering analysands and followers with powerful avenues for intellectual sublimation in his constantly evolving theory along with a battery of changeable concepts invented and sanctioned by himself.
-The Ethics of Psychoanalysis 1959-1960 exists in a variety of French texts and English translations.
+His own proposal involved crafting an ethics for psychoanalysis which simultaneously offered analysands and followers powerful avenues for intellectual sublimation with his constantly evolving theories and their battery of ever-changeable concepts.
+The Ethics of Psychoanalysis 1959-1960 exists in a variety of French texts and an English translation.

 5. An excellent summary of the mural analysis between Severn and Ferenczi is offered by Berlin Psychoanalytic on YouTube https://www.youtube.com/watch?v=bZ_ytqz_qAM.

 6 .
-The website of the Pernicious Aneamia Society says People who have been diagnosed as having Pernicious Anaemia will be unable to absorb Vitamin B12 from food.4 Until the 1920’s when it was discovered that feeding patients raw, or very lightly cooked liver could keep them alive patients died from the disease.
-Injectable ‘artificial’ B12 became available after the Second World War and now, as long as the diagnosis is made, people seldom die of the disease.
+The website of the Pernicious Aneamia Society says People who have been diagnosed as having Pernicious Anaemia will be unable to absorb Vitamin B12 from food.
+Until the 1920’s when it was discovered that feeding patients raw, or very lightly cooked liver could keep them alive, people died from the disease.
+Injectable ‘artificial’ B12 became available after the Second World War.
+Now, as long as A correct diagnosis is made, people seldom die of the disease.
 Once the Vitamin B12 Deficiency is corrected patients can live a more or less normal life.
 However, a great many people still have problems with symptoms after the deficiency has been corrected though doctors don’t know why this is so.

 7. This quotation is from the first volume of the translated Correspondence between Freud and Ferenczi p xxiv

-8. A modern woman writes about living with pernicious anaemia.
-In modern times, Linda born in 1961, tells her own story about pernicious anaemia.
+8. Linda born in 1961, tells her own story about pernicious anaemia.

 I’ve always been active – cycling, swimming, and a physically demanding job kept me fit.
 Then, the subtle changes began.
 In 2015 I was diagnosed with a vitamin D deficiency and was prescribed vitamin D. Around 2016, I noticed a decline in my health.
 Fatigue crept in, headaches became frequent, and I felt increasingly clumsy.
 I visited my GP, attributing it to stress and the menopause, which was definitely the trigger for me.
 But the symptoms worsened: Visual disturbances: lots of problems with my prescription glasses and eyesight.
 Unexplained falls: Upstairs, downstairs, even on flat pavements.
 Cognitive fog: Forgetting everyday things, like where I kept my plates.Intense fatigue: Like I’d worked a gruelling night shift, even after minimal activity.
 Despite my concerns, I was dismissed by my GP with suggestions of stress management and yoga.
 I tried to do more as exercise as I felt unfit but my life was grim with lots of symptoms.